 Under the policy, where a transaction has been identified as a related-person transaction, management must present information regarding the proposed related-person transaction to our audit committee (or, where review by our audit committee would be inappropriate, to another independent body of our board of directors) for review.
 The presentation must include a description of, among other things, the material facts, the direct and indirect interests of the related persons, the benefits of the transaction to us and whether any alternative transactions are available.
-To identify related-person transactions in advance, we rely on information supplied by our executive officers, directors takes into account the relevant available facts and circumstances including, but not limited to:
+To identify related-person transactions in advance, we rely on information supplied by our executive officers, directors and certain significant stockholders.
+In considering related-person transactions, our audit committee or another independent body of our board of directors takes into account the relevant available facts and circumstances including, but not limited to:

-- the risks, costs and benefits to us; - the impact on a director's independence in the event the related person is a director, immediate family member of a director or an entity with which a director is affiliated; - the terms of the transaction; - the availability of other sources for comparable services or products; and - the terms available to or from, as the case may be, unrelated third parties or to or from our employees generally.
+- the risks, costs and benefits to us; - the impact on a director's independence in the event the related person is a director, immediate family member of a director or an entity with which a director is affiliated; - the terms of the transaction; - · the availability of other sources for comparable services or products; and - the terms available to or from, as the case may be, unrelated third parties or to or from our employees generally.